-Deliverables: A list of goals important to the management of the Pacific halibut fishery, and a set of measureable objectives associated with those goals.
+Deliverables: A list of goals important to the management of the Pacific halibut fishery, and a set of measurable objectives associated with those goals.
 Some objectives may be prioritized over others.

-Relevance: Relevant goals and measureable objectives are essential to the MSE process.
-They are necessary to determine what types of models are needed and to determine the performance metrics that will be used to rank management procedures.
-MSE is a process to identify management procedures that are robust to uncertainty and meet the defined objectives.
+Relevance: MSE is a process to identify management procedures that are robust to uncertainty and meet defined objectives.
+Hence, the definitions of relevant goals and measurable objectives are essential to the MSE process.
+Goals and objectives are necessary to determine what types of models are needed and to determine the performance metrics that will be used to rank management procedures, thus should be identified early in the process.

-Resources: Time to review past meetings, MSAB members to confirm and verify intent of existing goals and objectives, MSAB members to assist in the development of additional goals and objectives, MSAB members to assist with the development of measureable objectives and performance metrics.
+Resources: IPHC staff to review past meetings, MSAB members to confirm and verify intent of existing goals and objectives, MSAB members to assist in the development of additional goals and objectives, MSAB members to assist with the development of measurable objectives and performance metrics.